 Social distancing rules and curfews mean mourners can’t be paid to attend funerals.

-Something To Cry About: Professional Mourners Hit Hard By Covid
+Something To Cry About: Professional Mourners In Kenya Hit Hard By Covid

 NAKURU, Kenya — The strict regulations imposed by the Kenyan government to contain the spread of Covid-19 have hit hard the “professional mourners” in the western part of the country.